mahmoud/clastic/README.rst

 In Django, applications and middleware have no way to detect when they are fully loaded by the server.
 Django's lazy loading means middleware aren't even initialized until the first request.
-See `this Django bug report`_ for more information.
+For more information, see `this Django bug report`_ which led to corrected Django documentation.

 .. _this Django bug report:
    https://code.djangoproject.com/ticket/18577